agilegardenclub/public-garden/Plan-Section-To-Do.md

     IF not usedGreenhouse AND (currWeek >= firstHarvestDate) AND (currWeek <= endWeek)

 Procedure:
-1. populate plantingData object with startWeek, transplantWeek, firstHarvestWeek, and endWeek.
+1. if any date is from a prior year, then change it to Jan 1.
+If any date from future year, change to Dec.
+31.
-2. check that startWeek and endWeek exist. transplantWeek and firstHarvestWeek could be false or 0.
+2. populate plantingData object with startWeek, transplantWeek, firstHarvestWeek, and endWeek.
-3. check that all non-zero weeks are in ascending order.
+3. check that startWeek and endWeek exist. transplantWeek and firstHarvestWeek could be false or 0.
-4. check that firstHarvestWeek and endWeek are not equal.
-If so, add one to endWeek.
+4. check that all non-zero weeks are in ascending order.